ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     - *RM* - the reordering model implementation required for providing the possible translation order changes and the probabilities thereof
 + **lm-query** - a stand-alone language model query tool that allows to perform labguage model queries and estimate the joint phrase probabilities.

-To keep a clear view of the used terminology further we will privide some details on the phrase based statistical machine translation as given on the picture below.
+To keep a clear view of the used terminology further we will privide some details on the phrase based statistical machine translation as given on the picture below, taken from [TAUS MT SHOWCASE slides](http://www.slideshare.net/TAUS/10-april-2013-taus-mt-showcase-mt-for-southeast-asian-languages-aw-ai-ti-institute-for-infocomm-18665069).

 ![Statistical Machine Translation Approach Image](./docs/images/smt/smt.jpg "Statistical Machine Translation Approach")